Simon Colton

 Colton is the driving force behind thepaintingfool.com, an artificial intelligence that he hopes will one day be accepted as an artist in its own right.
-His work, along with that of Maja Pantic and Michel Valstar, won the British Computing Society Machine Intelligence Award in 2007.
+His work, along with that of Maja Pantić and Michel Valstar, won the British Computing Society Machine Intelligence Award in 2007.
 The work has also been the subject of some media attention.

 Prior to his work on The Painting Fool, Colton worked on the HR tool, a reasoning tool that was applied to discover mathematical concepts.
 The system successfully discovered theorems and conjectures, some of which were novel enough to become published works.
 Colton's work with HM included the discovery of refactorable numbers, which appeared to be original but turned out to have been previously discovered.